fztfztfztfzt/py3TCP/README.md

 =====
 About
 -----
-It is simple asynchronous Python 3 TCP server.
+It is a simple Python 3 TCP server.

 Environment
 ----------